NASA's GRO Remote Terminal System (GRTS)

-This report summarizes four projects implemented by the Project Engineering Group (PEG) at AlliedSignal Technical Services at Columbia, MD between 1992 and 1998 while Hugh Pickens was engineering manager of the group.
+This report summarizes four projects that the engineering group that I managed implemented for NASA and NOAA between 1992 and 1998 as part of the Project Engineering Group (PEG) at AlliedSignal Technical Services at Columbia, MD.
 The four projects are:

 - GRO Remote Terminal System (GRTS)

 Other projects completed by the Project Engineering Group during this period include:

 - MILA-Bermuda Re-engineering